Snow Goose Festival of the Pacific Flyway

 With an ideal combination of mild winter weather, abundant food and rich quantities of water, Butte County attracts a huge wintering population of waterfowl and raptors.
 A local favorite among these is the majestic Snow Goose.
 With the estimated overall population of Snow Geese exceeding 5 million, as many as one and a half million use the Pacific Flyway.
 Tens of thousands of these will winter right in Butte County.

-In Chico and the surrounding communities, the community celebrates this magnificent spectacle of nature with the Snow Goose Festival of the Pacific Flyway with live birding, demonstrations, field trips, special exhibits, auctions, presentations, and more.
+In Chico and the surrounding communities, the community celebrates this magnificent spectacle of nature with the Snow Goose Festival of the Pacific Flyway with outdoor field trips, an art exhibit, and a Friday night reception at monca.

 This action-packed 4-day event celebrates the millions of waterfowl and thousands of raptors that migrate along the Pacific Flyway and call the Northern Sacramento Valley their home during the winter months.
 This is one of the least explored and most amazingly diverse areas of California, with habitats that include rivers and wetlands, sweeping plains and grasslands, rolling foothills, sheltered canyons, and mountain peaks.